 For every single unit, we determined the number of spikes within each episode.
 During encoding, spikes from the onset of the associate images (two seconds after the cue onset i.e., when the whole information of the episode was present) until the end of the episode were considered.
 During the retrieval phase, spikes from cue onset until the time point at which participants indicated how many images they remembered were considered.
 We chose this time window because an episode could be reinstated following cue presentation, while after the response patients were presented with an array of images that could have potentially induced single-unit firing.
 Because the experiment was self-paced and longer episodes trivially contained more spikes, the firing rate (in hertz) was computed for each episode and single unit.
 In the next step, we z-scored this firing rate per single unit within all encoding episodes and retrieval episodes separately.
 Afterwards, we excluded all episodes that were later forgotten (for hit-ESNs) or that were later remembered (for miss-ESNs).
+Only sessions with at least eight episodes after this restriction were considered for further analysis.
 We then multiplied this standardized firing rate for encoding and retrieval episodes elementwise to gain an indicator for the reinstatement of firing for each episode (Figure 2A).
+Alternative reinstatement measures are explored in the result section under #Identifying Episode Specific Neurons (ESNs) and include (i) adding up the standardized firing rate between encoding and retrieval instead of multiplying them, (ii) increasing the minimum standardized firing rate from z = 1.645 to z = 2.6 and (iii) using a different reinstatement measure that normalizes the encoding and retrieval product by their absolute difference.